 (Gif courtesy of ufoofinterest.org)

 In the absence of hard evidence (given DeLonge’s alleged insider connections, something that shouldn’t be that outrageous to ask for?)
 DeLonge and Levenda are merely contributing to UFO mythology.
 Their military-industrial and intelligence community sources are attempting to sell the national security state to a new generation and control the UFO narrative to the masses.
-Thus far, Sekret Machines is just a longer and more elaborate version of the bogus file shown to UFO researcher, Linda Moulten Howe, by Air Force Office Of Special Investigations agent, Richard Doty, back in 1983.
+Thus far, Sekret Machines is just a longer and more elaborate version of the bogus file shown to UFO researcher, Linda Moulten Howe, by Air Force Office Of Special Investigations officer, Richard Doty, back in 1983.
 And now the inevitable holes begin to appear with the DeLonge project, yet again discrediting UFOs and any further serious research into the subject.
 It’s all so predictable.

 Adios for now.